Close Menu

 “Such a framework will allow researchers to trace the evolutionary history of this remarkable turn-taking behaviour and address longstanding questions about the origins of human language.”

-– One of the authors, Dr. Kobin Kendrick, from the University of York’s Department of Language and Linguistic Science.
+– One of the authors, Dr. Kobin Kendrick, is from the University of York’s Department of Language and Linguistic Science.

 The paper has been published in the Proceedings of the Royal Society B.